patras91/rae_release/learning/ReadMe.txt

 learnH.py: To make changes to the neural network and training params.

 You can set --dataFrom and --modelFrom to be p while running the above three files.

+Please send an email to patras@cs.umd.edu for any doubts.